ppkantorski/Ultrahand-Overlay/README.md

 - `mariko:` — all commands after this label run only on Mariko hardware

 **Runtime conditionals** (gate subsequent execution on file system state):
-- `path_exists <path>` — marks success only if the file or directory exists; subsequent commands in a `try:` block are skipped if this fails
+- `path_exists <PATH>` — marks success only if the file or directory exists; subsequent commands in a `try:` block are skipped if this fails
-- `!path_exists <path>` — marks success only if the file or directory does not exist
+- `!path_exists <PATH>` — marks success only if the file or directory does not exist

 **Error handling**:
 - `try:` — begins a conditional block. `commandSuccess` is reset to `true` at the `try:` label, and any command in the block that fails causes all remaining commands in that block to be skipped.
 A new `try:` label starts a fresh block.
 The overall command sequence continues regardless of whether the block succeeded or failed.